 4. BPL Plasma

 BPL Plasma is not quite as high-paying as some other options on the market.
-However, sometimes if you have a location close to your home, you need to take advantage of the rate that they are offering.
-Overall it will save you some time and some hassle as well if you are located close to your house.
+However, sometimes if you have a location close to your home, you need to take advantage of the rate they offer.
+Overall it will save you some time and hassle if you are located close to your house.

 Most people are getting paid around $300 per month for the BPL plasma donations.
 One of the unique benefits of the BPL plasma centers is that you can earn referral benefits.
 If you start recommending friends and family to donate plasma, you earn extra money.
 The great thing about this is that your friends and family will make money as well.
 In other words, this isn't a scam you involve your friends in.